Stay up to date with the latest events from Edge Tax

 Any individual who needs to make a disclosure of undeclared income or gains in respect of their personal or business affairs should consider making a disclosure as soon as possible (this shows cooperation and thus can reduce penalties).

 Realised you have made a mistake on your tax return or forgotten to tell HMRC about some income, profits or gain?
-Telling HMRC before an enquiry is opened usually means the situation is resolved with lower penalties and at less cost to you.
+Telling HMRC before a tax investigation is opened usually means the situation is resolved with lower penalties and at less cost to you.

 From HMRCs perspective disclosures are attractive, they shift the workload towards the taxpayer (or their agent), leaving them to simply check the details provided.
 From the taxpayer’s perspective, disclosures are preferable to waiting until HMRC opens and enquiry or investigation.
 It gives the taxpayer the opportunity to mitigate the penalties that would be imposed.